Andrew-Mackay/laravel-vue-spa-blog/README.md

     - `composer install`
     - `php artisan migrate:refresh`
     - `npm install`
     - `npm run watch`
+        - If this does not automatically rebuild when you make changes, run `npm run watch-poll` instead

 6) Open a browser and navigate to `localhost`

 7) When finished, shutdown the docker containers with the command:

     `docker-compose down`